Mad TV season 8: Summary

 With fan-favorite cast members Alex Borstein, Will Sasso, and Andrew Daly gone, MADtv scrambled to find new talent to fill the void.
-Jill-Michele Meleán and Bobby Lee were upgraded to repertory status (though Meleán left in the middle of the season for undisclosed reasons) while previous season featured performers Kathryn Fiore and Taran Killam were let go.
-New faces in the cast for this season include: Ike Barinholtz, Simon Helberg (before he became more well-known for The Big Bang Theory), Josh Meyers (younger brother of SNL cast member, Seth Meyers, making this the only time a Saturday Night Live cast member has had a family member be hired as a cast member on a competing sketch show), Christina Moore, Ron Pederson (who would become the show's third Canadian cast member after Will Sasso and Tim Conlon, and the only one to be from an indigenous Canadian tribe), and Paul Vogt (MADtvs only male homosexual cast member and the second cast member after season six's Nelson Ascencio to have an identical twin brother who appeared on the show as an extra).
+Jill-Michele Meleán and Bobby Lee were upgraded to repertory status (though Meleán left in the middle of the season for undisclosed reasons) while previous season's featured performers Kathryn Fiore and Taran Killam were let go.
+New faces in the cast for this season include: Ike Barinholtz, Simon Helberg (before he became more well-known for The Big Bang Theory), Josh Meyers (younger brother of SNL cast member, Seth Meyers, making this the only time a Saturday Night Live cast member has had a family member be hired as a cast member on a competing sketch show), Christina Moore, Ron Pederson (who would become the show's third Canadian cast member after Will Sasso and Tim Conlon, and the only one to be from an indigenous Canadian tribe), and Paul Vogt (MADtvs only male homosexual cast member and the second cast member after season six's Nelson Ascencio to have an identical twin brother who frequently appeared on the show as an extra).

 With Sasso gone, Frank Caliendo became the latest cast member to play George W. Bush.
 Newcomer Ron Pederson played Dick Clark, Woody Allen, Saddam Hussein, and Entertainment Tonight anchor Mark Steines.
 Vogt replaced Will Sasso as James Lipton and impersonated classic sitcom stars, such as Edward Asner (The Mary Tyler Moore Show), Jackie Gleason (The Honeymooners), and Charlotte Rae (Diff'rent Strokes and The Facts of Life).
 Like their counterparts Jimmy Fallon and Horatio Sanz on Saturday Night Live, long-time pals Ike Barinholtz and Josh Meyers would frequently appear in sketches together and play off each other's chemistry.
 Separately, Barinholtz performed celebrity impersonations such as Joe Millionaires Evan Marriott, Nick Nolte, and Mark Walberg.
 At the same time, Meyers offered offbeat impersonations of Eminem, Matthew McConaughey, Owen Wilson, Johnny Depp as Captain Jack Sparrow, Anna Nicole Smith's son, Daniel, and some *NSYNC members.
 In her short time on the show, Jill-Michele Meleán was known for her Drew Barrymore impression and her recurring turn as one of the Glamazon Huntresses.

 This would be the last season for longtime original cast member Debra Wilson, who would leave the show after 8 years following the season finale; making her the show's longest-serving original cast member.

-Guests this season included: former In Living Color cast members Tommy Davidson and David Alan Grier; former Saturday Night Live cast member, Jay Mohr; comic actor Fred Willard, That '70s Show cast members Mila Kunis, Danny Masterson, and Wilmer Valderrama; and former MADtv cast member, Nicole Sullivan.
+Guests this season included: former In Living Color cast members Tommy Davidson and David Alan Grier; former Saturday Night Live cast member, Jay Mohr; former Monty Python cast member Eric Idle; comic actor Fred Willard, That '70s Show cast members Mila Kunis, Danny Masterson, and Wilmer Valderrama; and former MADtv cast member, Nicole Sullivan.